 If a formerly friendly animal avoids contact or flinches, there's reason to suspect abuse.
 Snapping, snarling, and attempting to scratch could mean the animal is being abused.
 Unexplained injuries like visibly broken bones, open wounds, and limping are additional cues you should look out for.

 In addition to the most obvious cause for concern — the suffering of an innocent animal — animal abuse is often a sign of domestic abuse.
-A study conducted by the Massachusetts Society for the Prevention of Cruelty to Animals and Northeastern University discovered that people who abuse animals are five times more likely to abuse humans as well.
+A study conducted by the Massachusetts Society for the Prevention of Cruelty to Animals and Northeastern University discovered that people who abuse animals are five times more likely to abuse humans.

 If you can do so without endangering yourself, intervene on the animal's behalf.
 If that's not possible, take photos or video of the incident or its aftermath.
 Document the time, date, and location of the incident as accurately as possible.
 This will make informing authorities much easier.

-As important as it is to report abuse, the battle against animal cruelty doesn’t end there.
-Here are five more tips that can help combat animal abuse in your community.
+As important as it is to report abuse, the battle against animal cruelty doesn't end there.
+Here are five steps you can take to help combat animal abuse in your community.

-Help kids learn how to be a responsible pet owner when they’re young, and they’ll be much more likely to advocate for animal welfare as adults.
+The first step is to teach kids how to care for animals properly.
+Help kids learn how to be responsible pet owners when they're young, and they'll be much more likely to advocate for animal welfare as adults.

 Animal abuse is punishable by law in all 50 states, though some states are much tougher on abusers than others.
 Throwing your weight behind stricter animal abuse laws helps ensure those who hurt defenseless animals have to face the consequences of their actions.